leroykayanda/eks-cluster/docs/eks.md

 `kubectl get secret -n argocd argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode`

-6. After logging in, go to settings>repositories to make sure argocd has credentials to log in to your github argo.
+6. After logging in, go to settings>repositories to make sure argocd has credentials to log in to your github organization.